 Let me elaborate:

-They leave their jobs thinking that their jobs are taxing them their energy and retire.
+They leave their jobs thinking that their jobs are taxing them of their energy and retire.

-But later they realize that job gave them a purpose to live.
+But later, they realize that job gave them a purpose to live.
 They end up without purpose and don’t enjoy their days of retirement.
-They feel that they are missing out on a lot of opportunities that they had while doing their jobs.
+They feel that they are missing out on many opportunities that they had while doing their jobs.

 Finding Ikigai makes sure that you do something that keeps you in a flow, and you’re able to do it till you die.

 Plus, it helps you contribute to the world and makes sure that whatever you do is needed by the world, which again gives you a sense of satisfaction.

 I can’t stress enough how crucial it is for everyone to find his Ikigai.